mircalin/Data-Viz-Project-/README.md

 [![image](https://user-images.githubusercontent.com/44887761/65477243-b31a2e00-de53-11e9-94e0-38392cb2e6d2.png)](https://beta.vizhub.com/samemurk21/7fcea284f75542908ba69349e4daadfa)

 ## Questions and Tasks

 The following questions are :

+* what are a few attributes that students receive different grades based on:
-Markup : * How does test prep and student background affect student performance?
+  * does test prep and student background affect student performance?
-            * dddd
+  * Specific conditions of the class?
+  * Does test Preparation have a significant impact?

-Are there any trends in male & female test score?
+* Are there any trends in male & female test score?

-Does test Preparation have a significant impact?

-Does Parental level of education have an impact?
+* Does Parental level of education have an impact?

 ## Sketch: